-painted multi stroke eyebrows, open mouth with upper teeth, pierced ears, on a
+multi stroke eyebrows, open mouth with teeth, pierced ears,

 The House of Prieur was managed by generations of the Prieur family and claimed

-Amadine Prieur began making doll clothes as early as 1840, Mme.
+Amandine Prieur began making doll clothes as early as 1840.
+By 1861 Mme.
 Prieur filed for

-bankruptcy in 1861, however, she had paid off all her creditors by 1865 which
+bankruptcy, however she paid off all her creditors by 1865.

 Thüringia, Morhardt of Nürnberg and heads bought from